 It’s more than cultural—it’s biological.
 The simple fact is that everyone wants and needs love.
 At the end of the day, if we are with those we love, receiving a few gifts or none at all is just fine.
 If love evades our holiday, all the gifts in the world can feel empty, even for the person who seems to “have it all.”

 How is this holiday centrality of love a positive or healthy thing?

-No matter what sadness or cynicism hangs around during the holidays, this is a time when we can focus on love, which is the most crucial and important gift of all to living a full and healthy life—love for self, and love for others.
+No matter what sadness or cynicism hangs around during the holidays, even and especially in 2020, this is a time when we can focus on love, which is the most crucial and important gift of all to living a full and healthy life—love for self, and love for others.

 Love and relationships are something we all share

 The holiday-obsessed and the holiday-haters have the most crucial thing in common—the capacity for love.
 And there are always people to love and connect with, even and especially if you feel like you’re stuck in a rut with those in your immediate circle.